-- Submit your work by noon on February 9 (see instructions below)
+- Submit your work before class on September 21, 2022 (see instructions below)

 The essay you write may be brief (at least 400 words), but it should be precise and detailed.
 Examine the differences between the disassembled product and the original, and reflect on that process: At what point did the panel lose its coherence?
 Is it still recognizable as a comic at all?
 Is there anything in what remains that illuminates, critiques, condenses, or clarifies some aspects or properties of the comic from which it was derived?
 Etc.

 Write your essay in clear, academic prose that is stylistically effective and grammatically as perfect as you can make it.
 Assignments that receive full credit must satisfy all of the following criteria.

 On the minimalist grading scale, these are the required criteria to earn a ✓ grade:

 - Disassemblage.
 The disassembly work is thorough, transformative, provocative, or interesting.